Farruh4eg/web/Hacker News/README.md

-Hacker News no frontend (retard) challenge
+Hacker News no backend + vanilla JS only challenge